 What happens next?

-From 30th June, legislation occurs, and anyone buying a new home with a leasehold will no longer be required to pay ground rent.
+From 30th June 2022, legislation occurs, and anyone buying a new home with a leasehold will no longer be required to pay ground rent.
 What happens after that, however, is still up in the air.
-The government is said to be committed to delivering the next phase by 2024, meaning leaseholders up and down the country may have to wait for another two years before further reforms.
+The government is said to be committed to delivering the next phase by 2024, meaning leaseholders up and down the country may have to wait for another year before further reforms.
 In the meantime, however, homebuyers can take the win knowing that ground rents will be abolished.

 To stay up to date on property market news subscribe to our newsletter and get Phil Spencer’s advice direct to your inbox!